dastrobu/angular-table-study/README.md

  * Fixed areas do not work correctly, if the number for rows/cols is smaller or equal to the number of fixed cols/rows.
  * Wheel scrolling over fixed areas does not work in Chrome.
+ * When there are more fixed columns than columns, display is a bit strange, since cells are displayed in two fixed areas.
+Can be fixed easily.
+ * In rare case, some content is not displayed on fixed areas after creation.
+After the first scroll event, all content is shown correctly.
+Reason is unknown.

 ## Demos